 Thankfully, there is support out there for self-employed people, which aims to help lighten the financial load.
 In this article, we look at what that relief is, who is eligible, and how it can be accessed.
 You might also be interested in our article about Child Benefit for self-employed people.

 Can self-employed people claim childcare vouchers?

 Unfortunately, self-employed workers cannot claim childcare vouchers, although the childcare vouchers scheme is now closed to all new applicants anyway.

-As of 4th October 2018, childcare vouchers are only available to those who were already using the scheme.
-So, the only way to access this particular resource is if you work for an employer who is willing to continue the scheme for existing beneficiaries.
+As of 4th October 2018, childcare vouchers are only available to those already using the scheme, so the only way to access it is if you work for an employer willing to continue the scheme for existing beneficiaries.
 Naturally, this doesn’t include self-employed people.

-Fortunately, there are options available to both employees and for self-employed workers:
+Fortunately, there are other options available to both employees and self-employed workers:

 The Tax-Free Childcare scheme

 Free childcare up to a certain number of hours, depending on where you live.

 Sole Trader accountancy services

 From only £24.50 per month